 A former leading puppeteer, Dean Logan, ran off to California some time ago, but some of his worst policies still linger.
 Mark is mostly concerned about policies, not personnel so much, as 95% per cent or more of the current staff would very likely remain, but there would be more emphasis on hand-counting votes and making as sure as possible that there's no hacking of the system.

-Empower your vote, sweep out the staleness left over from old administrations, make Elections pretty much hands off from Constantine & Co., and sweep away the last remaining fragments of Dean Logan-style shenanigans by voting for a new director in November.
+Empower your vote, sweep out the staleness left over from old administrations, make Elections pretty much hands off from the parties, and sweep away the last remaining fragments of the old era by voting for a new director in November.
 You would learn the most about Mark's stances on election issues by reading the blog at the bottom of this page.